circlefin/verite/packages/docs/verite/developers/issue-a-verifiable-credential.md

 Once the subject has requested a VC and submitted their DID (as part of their credential application), the Issuer can create a VC.

 For our example, we're building a VC containing a KYC/AML Attestation.
 This attestation is quite simple in Verite.
-It defines an authority which has performed proper KYC/AML checks on the subject (in this example the authority is Verite, with the DID of `did:web:verite.id`).
+It defines an authority which has performed proper KYC/AML checks on the subject (in this example the authority is Verite, with the DID of `did:web:verite.id`), so that will used in the issuer field.

+From the Credential Application, the issuer also confirms:

+- Who to issue the VC to -- the subject identifier is the `holder` field from the VP in the Credential Application
+  - That the subject actually controls the identifier by signing a proof (along with the challenge)
+- Any other inputs requested by the manifest (if specified)

 We transport Verifiable Credentials using a Verifiable Presentation.
-The presentation is just a way of transferring credentials, with the benefit that the presentation creator does not need to be the credential issuer or subject.
+The presentation allows the issuer to bundle the credentials before sending to the subject, along with signed proof.

 Putting this together, we can do the following: